Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-tOkr62V4ks4.md

 ### Transcript

-> okay so what what can be zooped i think i had a freeze frame on this actually it was walls foundations ramps, pillars i think i think beams
+> okay so what what can be zooped I think I had a freeze frame on this actually it was walls foundations ramps, pillars I think I think beams
 >
 > [Music]
 >